snap-stanford/SATURN/Vignettes/README.md

 This directory contains notebooks and extra data files for replicating SPEAR results and figures.

-For a general vignette on running SPEAR, checkout `frog_zebrafish_embryogenesis/Train Spear.ipynb`
+For a general vignette on running SPEAR, checkout `frog_zebrafish_embryogenesis/Train SATURN.ipynb`

 For each integration you will need to run through the corrsponding `*dataloader.ipynb` first.
 This will require downloading large raw data files.